tina4stack/tina4-php/readme.md

 **Annotated results**

-- Create an object folder and add a Person.php file with the following code
+- Create an objects folder and add a Person.php file with the following code
 ```php
 <?php
 use Tina4\Tina4Object;